eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 Execute example
 ===============

-In order to run this example, there must be two different hosts belonging to different WANs:
+In order to run this example, there must be two different hosts located in different local networks:
 * host *H*:sub:`A` with private IP ``192.168.1.2`` connected to network router *R*:sub:`A` with public IP ``1.1.1.1``.
 * host *H*:sub:`B` with private IP ``192.168.2.2`` connected to network router *R*:sub:`B` with public IP ``2.2.2.2``.

-This example could be run in localhost or with two hosts in the same LAN, but it would not use the WAN communication features of the |ddsrouter|.
+This example could be run in localhost or with two hosts in the same LAN, but it will not use the WAN communication features of the |ddsrouter|.

 Host *H*:sub:`A`
 ----------------

-In this host is going to run the |ddsrouter| WAN Server, which will wait for other WAN Clients to connect to it.
+This host runs the |ddsrouter| WAN Server, which will wait for other WAN Clients to connect to it.
 Execute |ddsrouter| using file ``path-to-ddsrouter/src/databroker/resources/configurations/examples/wan_server.yaml``.
-Remember to change the IP and port on the configuration file to the actual public IP of *R*:sub:`A`, and be sure that port forwarding is configured in *R*:sub:`A` so *H*:sub:`A` is accessible from the outside.
+Remember to change the IP and port on the configuration file to the actual public IP of *R*:sub:`A`, and be sure that the port forwarding rules are configured in *R*:sub:`A` so *H*:sub:`A` is accessible from the outside.
-For a detailed explanation on how to execute the |ddsrouter|, refer to this section.
+Please refer to this section for a detailed explanation on how to execute the |ddsrouter|.

 .. todo: